 A bad piece of code can ruin your entire day’s work.
 A great HTML editor may help prevent that.
-In this article, we’ll be taking a look at some applications you can install to get started with HTML coding, and hope to answer the question – what is the best HTML editor?
+In this article, I’ve taken a look at some applications to help you with HTML coding, and hope to answer the question – what is the best HTML editor?

 HTML or Hyper Text Markup Language is one of the oldest and still most commonly used methods of coding for the internet.
-Initially released in 1993, the language turns 25 this year and is still going strong.
+Initially released in 1993, the language recently turned 25 and is still going strong.
 The most recent iteration is HTML5, which came out in 2014 with support for far more multimedia and responsive friendly code.

 That’s where dedicated editors come in.
 One of the most important and widely praised features that all of the best HTML editors contain is syntax correction.
 Syntax correction, in its essence, is like a spellcheck for HTML code.
 Another common feature is syntax tracking, which highlights distinct parts of the code you write.

 This makes it much easier to read, as it classifies different sections line-by-line.